 One final cause of inflammation is insulin resistance and high blood sugar, along with the associated weight gain.

 First off, high blood sugar raises your inflammation markers, IL-6 and CRP (C Reactive Protein).
 Then high insulin levels in your blood activate enzymes that raise the amount of arachidonic acid in your blood.
 Arachidonic acid is a polyunsaturated non essential omega-6 fatty acid.
-The problem with omega-6 fatty acids are when they exist in large quantities in the blood without a proper ratio of omega-9s to balance them out and inflammation results.
+The problem with omega-6 fatty acids is when they exist in large quantities in the blood without a proper ratio of omega-3s or omega-9s (monounsaturates) to balance them out, and inflammation results.

 Diets high in omega-6 fatty acids are very inflammatory; and considering that many of our foods come from corn (including our beef), the average American eats over 4 pounds of corn each day, resulting in an over abundance of omega-6s in our blood stream and consequentially, inflammation.